 Mayonnaise is a basic ingredient in most homes.
+Flavored mayonnaise and mayonnaise-based sauces are popular and many varieties can be found in your local grocery store.
+However, these can be expensive and can be made at home for much less.
 Here are quick mix-ins of common ingredients to add extra zing and variety to foods typically made with mayo.

 Basic guide to mayonnaise mix-ins: For each ¼ cup of mayonnaise (enough for 4 servings, 1 Tablespoon each), use a spoon or small wire whip to stir in ½ teaspoon of one of these dried herbs or spices.
 Taste and add more if desired.